omron-sinicx/VQG4ExpertKnowledge/README.md

 2. Run the demo with `python demo.py`.
 Ensure that you correctly preprocess the EgoExo4D and the EgoExoAsk with the above scripts.

 ## Citation
-If you found this repository helpful, please considering citing:
+If you found this repository helpful, please consider citing:
 ```
 @article{zhang2025evaluating,
   title={Evaluating the Capability of Video Question Generation for Expert Knowledge Elicitation},